sysflow-telemetry/sf-deployments/integrations/elk/README.md

 make halt
 ```

-## Architecture of the demonstrator
+## Architecture

-In total, we have 5 collaborating containers.
+In total, we have 5 containers that participate in this ecosystem.
 If you run `docker ps`
 during the execution of the attack, you'll see a list similar to this:

 ```